box/box-typescript-sdk-gen/docs/memberships.md

 - groupId `string`
   - The ID of the group.
 Example: "57645"
-- queryParams `GetGroupMembershipsQueryParamsArg`
+- queryParams `GetGroupMembershipsQueryParams`
   - Query parameters of getGroupMemberships method
-- headers `GetGroupMembershipsHeadersArg`
+- headers `GetGroupMembershipsHeaders`
   - Headers of getGroupMemberships method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.